dispersia-bit/samples/README.md

-Freezed program on Python3 which can calculate your positions in QS WUR mail me for details: dispersia@bk.ru
+$ Freezed program on Python3 which can calculate your positions in QS WUR, mail me for details: #dispersia@bk.ru